retrohacker/template/README.md

 If you look at the files above, we've just split a standard `index.html` file up into chunks.

-Now we use this little shell script to "build" our app by inject our files:
+Now we use this little shell script to "build" our app by injecting our files:

 ```sh
 cat ./app/pre-css.html > index.html